Astrocaryum aculeatum

 Astrocaryum aculeatum (known in Brazilian Portuguese as tucumã, acaiúra, acuiuru, coco-tucumã, tucum, tucumã-açu, tucumã-macaw, tucum-açu, tucumaí-da-terra-firme, tucumãí-uaçu, tucumã-piririca, tucumã-purupuru or tucumã-do-mato) is a palm native to tropical South America and Trinidad.
 It grows up to 15 m tall and is usually solitary.
 It has ascending leaves, erect inflorescence, and yellow fruit.

 Etymology

 tucumã derives from tuku'mã in the Tupi language.

 Taxonomy

 Astrocaryum aculeatum was first described by German botanist Georg Friedrich Wilhelm Meyer in 1818 based on a specimen from the Essequibo River in Guyana.

 Distribution

 Astrocaryum aculeatum is found in and around the Amazon Basin, from Trinidad and Tobago in the north, through Venezuela, Guyana, Suriname, the Brazilian states of Acre, Amazonas, Pará, Rondônia, Roraima and south through the Bolivian departments of Beni, Pando, Santa Cruz.

 Uses

-This plant has edible fruit which may be used for making a kind of wine.
+This plant has edible fruit which may be used for making a kind of juice.
 It is also used to make a symbolic ring called a tucum ring.
+Tucum ring is mainly used in Catholic church as a symbol of commitment in social justice, peace building and ecology.

 A fiber is extracted from the leaves for making hammocks and ropes that resist salt water.